vladigleba/vladigleba.github.io/source/_posts/2013-11-14-using-mapbox-with-ruby-on-rails.markdown

 # Building a JSON object

 Once we have the coordinates, we’re ready to build a JSON object array that will tell MapBox how to display our markers.
 Our JSON objects will be in the [GeoJSON format](https://en.wikipedia.org/wiki/GeoJSON), which is just a format to describe geographic data in JSON.
 MapBox uses the GeoJSON format to capture the necessary data needed to generate all the markers on the map.
 Building a JSON object in Rails is easy.
-The code below shows how I did it for phindee; it comes from my `HappyHourController`.
+The code below shows how I did it for Phindee; it comes from my `HappyHourController`.

 ``` ruby happy_hours_controller.rb
 @happy_hours = HappyHour.all